paulwib/gulp-hogan-compile/README.md

 ### newLine `string`

 The line delimiter, defaults to your operating system's newline.
+Ignored if `dest` is an object.

 ### wrapper `string`

 Either `amd`, `commonjs` or `false` for no wrapper, defaults to `amd`.
 If wrapper is `false` a local var `templates` will be defined containing the templates.
+Ignored if `dest` is an object.

 ### templateOptions `object`

-Options passed through to `hogan.compile`.
-It will always set `asString` to `true`, so you can't override that.
+Options passed through to `hogan.compile`. `asString` will be set depending on whether output is a file or an object, any passed setting is ignored.

 ### templateName `function(file)`

 A function that will be passed the file and should return a name for the template.
-By default uses the basename of the file without an extension.
+By default uses the relative path and basename of the file without an extension.

 ### hoganModule `string`